vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 Chapter Five 49.
 The term "bound soul” (paśu), which literally means animal, is a

 technical term of this system.
 With the appearance of limitation, the soul, which is essentially composed of pure consciousness, finds itself limited in knowledge and action.
 Its innate nature becomes.as if veiled, for which reason it becomes known as atomic (anu).
 At this level of existence the bonded souls are of great vari-'. ety because they receive the grace of the Lord, which is based on comparative distinctions of intensity.
 The right form of intuitive judgment does not arise in all.
 Therefore, they have to depend on āgama for the rise of that intuitive knowledge.
 At this stage, there is a need for a spiritual guide.
 A spiritual guide is a person meant to lead the seeker in selecting an appropriate agama for him to study.
 When the agama is studied properly, pure thought (śuddha vikalpa) arises.
 However, in the case of those who lack right under standing, purification of thoughts (vikalpas) in this particular way is not possible.
 Therefore, they need to rely on other means for that purification of thoughts (vikalpas).
-In short, these means are: medi tation, taking recourse to the vital energy (prāna), and making the body the instrument of knowledge as a means to attain one's ends.
+In short, these means are: medi tation, taking recourse to the vital energy (prāṇa), and making the body the instrument of knowledge as a means to attain one's ends.
 The body itself is a gross instrument for the attainment of the high est aim of life.
 For those who are steadily convinced that a body is

 the Self, it becomes a suitable means.
 50. Meditation is performed by the intellect (buddhi).
 This kind of

 practice is fruitful for those who think that intellect is the Self.
-On the other hand, those who are convinced that the vital air (prāna) is the Self make the prāṇa a means.
+On the other hand, those who are convinced that the vital air (prāṇa) is the Self make the prāṇa a means.
 In order to remove vikalpas, the aspirant makes use of body (karaṇa), mudra, and different sorts of

 āsanas.
 51. Vital energy is of two types, one general and the other particular.